famesjranko/server-scripts/fail2ban_upstream_proxy_communal_chain_setup_guide.md

 ```

 This log will show messages whenever an IP is banned or unbanned, ensuring the actions are being executed properly.

-### Conclusion

-You now have a fully functioning Fail2Ban setup that uses a communal `iptables` chain on an upstream reverse proxy server.
-This setup simplifies the configuration and management of IP banning across multiple Fail2Ban jails, while keeping all bans centralized in a single chain.